Bloat in dogs, also called Canine Gastric Dilatation-Volvulus. It is second only to cancer as a killer of dogs.

 However, any dog can develop bloat which can strike within minutes.

-Because eating or drinking too quickly can put a dog at higher risk for canine bloat, dogs that are fed just once a day, and therefore tend to ‘wolf’ down their food, are more likely to develop bloat.
+Because eating or drinking too quickly can put a dog at higher risk for canine bloat, dogs fed just once a day, and therefore tend to ‘wolf’ down their food, are more likely to develop bloat.

 Infographic credit: PetCare